 Report on these data elements as part of your UDS submission.
 Topics include health professional education/training (DO NOT include continuing education units) and satisfaction surveys.
-Respond to each question based on your health center status as of December 31, 2023.
+Respond to each question based on your health center status as of December 31, 2024.

 - 1. Does your health center provide any health professional education/training that is a hands-on, practical, or clinical experience?

 - a.
 Yes

 - b.
 No

 - 1a.
 If yes, which category best describes your health center's role in the health professional education/training process?
 (Select all that apply.)

 - a.
 Sponsor

 - b.
 Training site partner

 - c.
 Other (please describe \\\\\)

-- 2. Please indicate the range of health professional education/training offered at your health center and how many individuals you have trained in each category within the calendar year.
+- 2. If yes, please indicate the range of health professional education/training offered at your health center and how many individuals you have trained in each category within the calendar year.
+(Do not answer this question if your response to question 1 was No).